-SIREHNA can provide complete ship motion stabilisation control system solutions based on classical stabilisation concepts (Passive anti-roll tanks, fin anti-roll stabilisation) or more advanced dynamic control functions (yaw/roll coupled stabilisation, dynamic anti-pitch, rudder roll stabilisation, moving mass)
+SIREHNA can provide complete ship motion stabilization control system solutions based on classical stabilization concepts (Passive anti-roll tanks, fin anti-roll stabilization) or more advanced dynamic control functions (yaw/roll coupled stabilization, dynamic anti-pitch, rudder roll stabilization, moving mass).

-SIREHNA designs control algorithms for the stabilisation of the vessel based on the rudders pairs.
-The Rudder Roll Stability Control System (RRSCS) system fulfils two main functions:
+SIREHNA designs control algorithms for the stabilization of the vessel based on the rudders pairs.
+The Rudder Roll Stability Control System (RRSCS) fulfils two main functions:

 - Autopilot in Manual, Hand wheel, Heading Keeping and Track Keeping modes,

 - Stabilization mode (Roll Reduction, Yaw reduction, Silent and Comfort).

 During the operation of the ship, the RRSCS is responsible to define permanently and in real time the rudder position commands necessary to perform Heading Keeping, Track Keeping (follow a defined geographical track or a route defined as set of geographical locations (waypoints)) together with roll motion reduction through the anti-roll forces produced by the rudders.
 The motion stabilization function requires large motions of the rudders at wave encounter frequency and fast rudder angular rate (21°/s).

 The RRSCS includes two dedicated user interfaces independent from the INS (Conning stations) network based on LCD screen graphical information display and command inputs with trackball and joystick input device.

 The RRSCS is now installed successfully on various vessels for the French, Moroccan, Egyptian and Italian navies.